 Kelley Education Inc.'s Institutions are committed to maintaining an alcohol & drug- free environment for its students and employees in compliance with applicable federal, state, and local laws.
 Alcohol & Drug use/abuse in an educational environment is of immediate concern.
-From a safety perspective, the users of alcohol and/or drugs may be impaired & risk the well-being of all students, employees, & our clientele.
-In the content of the
+From a safety perspective, the users of alcohol and/or drugs may be impaired & risk the well-being of all students, employees, & our clientele.ii